SmartMobilityAlgorithms/GettingStarted/README.md

 * Use `osmnx` to read `.osm` file with [`osmnx.graph_from_xml`](https://osmnx.readthedocs.io/en/stable/osmnx.html?highlight=from%20file#osmnx.graph.graph_from_xml) and [voila](https://github.com/voila-dashboards/voila).

+#

+Check [Open-Datasets](https://github.com/SmartMobilityAlgorithms/Open-Datasets) in which we discuss in enough details how to use Overpass API.

+#

+### Completness of the data

+There are some things that you need to be aware of: the data from OpenStreetMaps are not complete, not in the sense that there are major uncharted areas of the earth but the nodes of the same area usually are not grouped properly so you can have two places with obvious and feasible route between them but the two nodes are not related in any way in the `.osm` file and there is no [way](https://wiki.openstreetmap.org/wiki/Way)/[relation](https://wiki.openstreetmap.org/wiki/Relation) between these nodes, so `osmnx` parser put them in different graph component at this point we would go to use `osrm` to find the route between these nodes and make the graph complete.

 ---

-There are some things that you need to be aware of: the data from OpenStreetMaps are not complete, not in the sense that there are uncharted areas of the earth but the nodes of the same area are not grouped properly so you can have two places with obvious and feasible route between them but the two nodes are not related in any way in the `.osm` file and there is no [way](https://wiki.openstreetmap.org/wiki/Way)/[relation](https://wiki.openstreetmap.org/wiki/Relation) between these nodes.

-But we really need to stitch these nodes together and find routes between them and that we would be talking about in [Open-Datasets](https://github.com/SmartMobilityAlgorithms/Open-Datasets) repository and how to use OpenStreetMaps API and their domain-specific language for querying their data and stitching things together.
+## Relevant Tools

+1. Developing web/mobile application and you want to get really fancy with your maps, you have [Open layers](https://openlayers.org/) which is the industry standard for that.

+2. Traffic beyond just max speed and duration? [traffic per edge](https://github.com/Project-OSRM/osrm-backend/wiki/Traffic) or [Open traffic](https://github.com/opentraffic)